Érik Bédard: Baltimore Orioles

 As a left-handed starter, Bédard was drafted by the Baltimore Orioles in the sixth round of the 1999 Major League Baseball draft.
 He made his professional debut with the Gulf Coast Orioles, where he allowed only one earned run in 20.1 innings for an 0.44 ERA, 4th best among all minor league pitchers that year.
 He spent the 2000 season with the Delmarva Shorebirds of the South Atlantic League, where he was 9–4 with a 3.57 ERA in 29 games (22 starts).
 In 2001 with the Frederick Keys of the Carolina League, he led all Orioles farmhands with a 2.15 ERA and compiled a 9–2 record in 17 starts.
+He was selected for the All-Star Futures Game in 2001 and 2002.

 Bédard made his MLB debut on April 17, 2002, for the Orioles against the New York Yankees.
-He entered the game in the bottom of the eighth and allowed a single to the first batter he faced (Jason Giambi) before retiring Jorge Posada on a pop fly and striking out Robin Ventura swinging before he was replaced by another reliever.
-He also appeared in a game on April 21 against the Tampa Bay Devil Rays and allowed an RBI single to the only batter he faced (Ben Grieve).
-He was optioned to the Double-A Bowie Baysox two days later and pitched in 13 games for them, including 12 starts, with a 6–3 record and a 1.97 ERA.
+He entered the game in the bottom of the eighth and allowed a single to the first batter he faced, Jason Giambi, before retiring Jorge Posada on a pop fly and striking out Robin Ventura swinging before he was replaced by another reliever.
+Bédard next pitched on April 21 against the Tampa Bay Devil Rays and allowed an RBI single to the only batter he faced, Ben Grieve.
+Bédard was optioned to the Double-A Bowie Baysox two days later and pitched in 13 games for them, including 12 starts, with a 6–3 record and a 1.97 ERA.
 He was named the Eastern League's best pitching prospect by Baseball America.
-However, Bédard left his start on June 26 with pain in his left elbow and would undergo "Tommy John" ligament replacement surgery on September 10.
+However, he left his start on June 26 with pain in his left elbow and underwent Tommy John surgery on September 10.